Tap Water Safe

 Yes!
 The tap water is safe to drink.

-Yes, tap water in Nuremberg, Germany is safe to drink.
-It meets EU and national drinking water standards.
+Yes, tap water in Nuremberg, Germany, is safe to drink.
+It meets strict EU and German drinking water standards.
+Regular testing ensures quality.

 Germany